Diagnostic Imaging Services

 Endoscopy is the diagnostic procedure in which a small tube, with a light and a camera on the end, is inserted into a patient’s body.
 This allows a veterinary specialist to see inside a patient’s organ.
 This is very useful if a dog or cat has a condition that is difficult to diagnose.
 Most endoscopic procedures are painless.

-Also known as a CAT scan, a CT scan is a specialized X-ray test that provides doctors with clear pictures of soft tissues of the body which do not show on ordinary X-ray pictures.
+Also known as a CAT scan, a CT scan is a specialized X-ray test that provides doctors with clear pictures of soft tissues of the body which do not show on ordinary X-rays.

 What is Fluoroscopy?